-Paris is known as the city of love, fashion and food, but it’s also famous for its jazz scene.
-Paris jazz clubs have a long and rich history, with some of the biggest names in jazz having played in the City of Light.
-Here are some of the best jazz clubs in Paris where you can immerse yourself in the music and atmosphere.
+Paris is known as the city of love, fashion, and food, but it is also famous for its music scene.
+Paris’ jazz clubs have a long and rich history, with some of the biggest names in jazz having played in the City of Lights.
+We invite you to discover some of the best jazz clubs in Paris where you can immerse yourself in the music and unique atmosphere of this timeless genre.

 Le Duc des Lombards

-40 years of history, a hushed decor and a prime spot on the Parisian swing street: Le Duc des Lombards ticks all the boxes of the Parisian jazz club.
-Located in the heart of Paris, it offers a varied program of jazz, blues, soul and funk, with local and international artists.
-The atmosphere is warm and intimate, and the club’s acoustics are excellent.
+40 years of history, a cozy decor, and a prime location on Paris’s swing street: Le Duc des Lombards ticks all the boxes for a Parisian jazz club.
+Located in the heart of Paris, it offers a varied program of jazz, blues, soul, and funk, with local and international artists.
+The atmosphere is intimate and warm, and the club’s acoustics are excellent.

 Le Caveau de la Huchette